LienBosmans/pystackt/README.md

 ## 📦 Installation
-You can install `pystackt` using pip:
+PyStack't is published on [PyPi](https://pypi.org/project/pystackt/) and can be installed using pip:

 ```sh
 pip install pystackt